Review these 13 common reasons why investors reject startup pitches to improve your chances

 7. No business model or plan

-Your business model or plan basically answers one major question: “how are you going to make money?”
+Your business model or plan answers one major question: “How will you make money?”

-If you don’t have this answer then it becomes hard to convince an investor to put their money into your startup.
+If you don’t have this answer, you won’t convince an investor to put their money into your startup.
 A startup without a business model or plan doesn’t have direction.

 “A business model that hasn’t been tried before is always interesting even if it is likely to fail.” ~ Michael Arrington

-While this information could be in the heads of the founders, it is important that it is documented and ready to be provided when needed.
+While this information could be in the heads of the founders, it must be documented and ready to be provided when needed.
 Also important to note is that your business model and plan could change depending on changes in the market and metrics from your customers.
 You need to indicate all of this in your business plan.

 8. No uniqueness in the market

-Startups that copy and paste ideas without adding value to what the existing competitors offer are very likely to be turned down in seed rounds.
+Startups that copy and paste ideas without adding value to existing product offers will be turned down in seed rounds.

 Joel Spolsky, the co-founder of Stack Exchange said: